1. Docs

 Self-hosting is only available with Pulumi Business Critical.
 If you would like to evaluate the self-hosted Pulumi Cloud, sign up for the 30-day trial or contact us.

-The containers running the self-hosted Pulumi Cloud require several kinds of incoming and outgoing network access as well as access to various services depending on where you’re deploying it to.
+Self-hosted Pulumi Cloud comprises three containers: the API, Console, and Migrations.
+These containers require several kinds of incoming and outgoing network access as well as access to various services depending on where you’re deploying it to.

 Ingress